Kolmården Wildlife Park: Incidents

+In 1967, during the construction of the cable railway, a cable car started gliding and subsequently fell and crashed.
+There were two workers onboard, of which one died and the other sustained minor injuries.

 During the years when public cars were allowed to drive through the Safari, visitors would occasionally step out from their vehicles in order to get better pictures.
 In July 1982 a man exited his car in the lion enclosure and was killed by the lions.

 In 1991, elephant keeper Robert Nilsson was leading four elephants from their enclosure to their stable, when he was crushed to death.
 As Nilsson was walking in between the elephants and a wall, the lead elephant "Donkey" suddenly turned around and attacked "Putschie", another elephant.
 Putschie was in turn pushed into Nilsson, pinning him against the wall.
 The event is thought to be an accident.

+In 2011, during the contruction of the new cable railway, a worker was caught in a drill and passed away instantly.

 Between 1991 and 2012 the park held the project "Närkontakt Varg" (Close contact with wolves) for paying visitor groups.
-The project was proven to be a success, with up to 8000 visitors annually.
-However, the project was terminated after a group of wolves killed the biologist and zoo guide Karolina Bördin.
+The project was a big success, with up to 8000 visitors annually.
+However, the project was terminated after a group of wolves killed the biologist and zoo guide Karolina Bördin in 2012.
 The zoological director at the time, Mats Höggren, was found guilty of severe neglect in his duty, and was given a suspended sentence as well as a fine.
 Kolmården Wildlife Park also had to pay the family of the victim a fine of 3,5 million SEK.